SEND and Inclusion at St Peter's Infant School

 St Peter’s Infant School adopts an inclusive approach.
 Whilst the curriculum offered at St. Peter’s is differentiated to take account of children’s differing abilities and experiences, there are still some children that have additional interventions in terms of learning, communication difficulties, physical restrictions, emotional and social difficulties.
 These children are identified according to LA guidelines and in compliance with the Government Code of Practice under the heading of 'Special Educational Needs and Disabilities' (SEND).
 We aim to identify these children as early on in their school life as we can in order to give them the appropriate support.

-Miss Newton, our SENDCO (Special Educational Needs and Disabilities Co-ordinator) and Inclusions Manager, oversees all children with special educational needs and disabilities.
+Mrs Collins, our SENDCO (Special Educational Needs and Disabilities Co-ordinator), oversees all children with special educational needs and disabilities.
 Class teachers are responsible for providing support to children who are on our Special Needs and Disabilities Register, supported by our TAs (Teaching Assistants).
 Children with an Educational Health Care Plan are often given individual support.
 Please speak to your child’s Class Teacher if your child if you have any concerns or would like to speak further about any identified additional needs so that home and school work together to the benefit of your child.

 There is a Governor with specific responsibility for SEND.
 The Governing Body are very proactive concerning the needs of our children, agreeing funding expenditure on resources and additional hours for support staff as appropriate.